1 May–23 June 2012 / Casco HQ

 ASSEMBLY – for Debate and “Co-Production”

-The exhibition will be inaugurated with an assembly on the 1st of May, which functions of the opening as Phase 1 of the project.
-May Day in the Netherlands is not a public holiday, nor is it much celebrated compared to the neighbouring countries.
-At Casco, we loudly celebrate Dutch May Day with what will no doubt be a passionate conversation between Valery Alzaga (union organiser) and Merijn Oudenampsen (sociologist and political scientist).
+The exhibition is inaugurated with an assembly on the 1st of May, which functions as the opening of Phase 1 of the project.
+May Day in the Netherlands is not a public holiday, nor is it much celebrated compared to the neighboring countries.
+At Casco, we loudly celebrate Dutch May Day with what will no doubt be a passionate conversation between Valery Alzaga (union organizer) and Merijn Oudenampsen (sociologist and political scientist).

-The discussion will revolve around the economic crisis and its consequences on the welfare state and labour in Europe and in the Netherlands, including the breakdown of the Dutch polder model in labour, the rise of organising comprehensive campaigning and “striking” as contemporary strategies for labour in the Netherlands, a possible effective alliance between service sector struggles and artists in struggle, and more.
+The discussion revolves around the economic crisis and its consequences on the welfare state and labor in Europe and in the Netherlands, including the breakdown of the Dutch polder model in labor, the rise of organizing comprehensive campaigning and “striking” as contemporary strategies for labor in the Netherlands, a possible effective alliance between service sector struggles and artists in struggle, and more.

 Last year a lot of important work and energy dissipated when the protest against the cultural funding cuts were over.
 Experienced campaigner Valery Alzaga and artist Matthijs de Bruijne will hold a day-long workshop on “effective campaigning” for art and cultural workers interested in organising and building stronger long lasting alliances.
 The goal of the workshop will be to share organizing tools so individual energy and efforts will never be lost again.

-Free registration (e-mail Suzanne Tiemersma at email@example.com with statement of motivation by 30 May).
+Free registration (e-mail Suzanne Tiemersma with statement of motivation by 30 May).

 TALK – ‘Designers’ Inquiry’ by Construction Site for Non-Affirmative Practice